privateprep/coding-space-website/src/pages/programs/summer-camps.md

           like-minded individuals.
 It was truly a transformative and fun experience!
         content: Bryce, NYC Camper
+      - title: I can't say enough good things about The Coding Space!
+My ten-year-old had an absolutely fantastic time during their two-week camp.
+From coding projects to STEM activities, every part of the program was engaging and well-organized.
+The field trip was a highlight, adding an extra layer of excitement to the experience.
+The camp counselors were incredible—both fun and professional, creating an environment where my son felt excited and motivated every day.
+He was thrilled to be there, and it was clear that he was fully engaged throughout the entire camp.
+If you’re looking for a camp that combines education with enjoyment in a supportive and dynamic setting, The Coding Space is the place to be.
+Highly recommend!,
+        content: Norma, NYC Parent
   - type: textOnly
     textAlign: center
     bgColor: "#ffffff"